ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

     - hosts: webservers
       roles:
-        - role: bar
+        - role: foo
-          tags: ["foo"]
+          tags:
+            - bar
+            - baz
-        # using YAML shorthand, this is equivalent to the above
+        # using YAML shorthand, this is equivalent to the above:
         - { role: foo, tags: ["bar", "baz"] }

 Or, again, using the newer syntax::